hapijs/hapi/docs/Reference.md

       to uncaught errors thrown in external code (these errors are handled automatically and result in an Internal Server Error (500) error response.
       For example, to display all errors, change the option to `['error', 'uncaught']`.
 To turn off all console debug messages set it to `false`.
 <p></p>
-- <a name="server.config.files" />`files` - defines the behavior for serving static resources using the built-in route handlers for files and directories:
+- <a name="server.config.files"></a>`files` - defines the behavior for serving static resources using the built-in route handlers for files and directories:
     - `relativeTo` - determines how relative paths are resolved.
 Available values:
         - `'cwd'` - relative paths are resolved using the active process path (`process.cwd()`).
 This is the default setting.
         - `'routes'` - relative paths are resolved relative to the source file in which the `server.route()` method is called.
 This means the